bcgov/citz-imb-sso-express/README.md

 if (hasRoles(user, ['Member', 'Verified'], { requireAllRoles: false })) // Do Something...
 ```

-User state can be accessed through `req.user`, or `req.userInfo`.
-It is preferred that you use `req.user` as it is a normalized object that combines properties of users from different identity providers into a single user object.
+User state can be accessed through `req.user`.

 Example `req.user` object (Typescript Type is `SSOUser`):